 Did you know that if you are a military retiree with a combat-related disability you may be eligible to receive additional compensation through the Combat Related Special Compensation (CRSC) program?
 This is a relatively new law that many retirees are not aware of.

-Until 2004, there was a law on the books that prevented military retirees from receiving both military retirement pay and VA service-connected disability compensation at the same time.
-Military retirees could choose to receive VA disability compensation if they were eligible, but their military retirement pay would be offset by the exact amount of compensation they received from the VA.
-The veteran received the same total compensation as their full retirement pay, however, the spending power was greater because VA disability compensation is tax-exempt.
+Until 2004, there was a law on the books that prevented military retirees from receiving both military retirement pay and VA service-connected disability compensation simultaneously.
+Military retirees could choose to receive VA disability compensation if they were eligible.
+Still, their military retirement pay would be offset by the exact amount of compensation they received from the VA.
+The veteran received the same total compensation as their full retirement pay.
+However, the spending power was greater because VA disability compensation is tax-exempt.

 In 2004, a law called Concurrent Retirement Disability Pay (CRDP) was passed.
 CRDP allows military retirees to receive both military retirement pay and VA disability compensation if they held a VA disability rating of 50% or greater.
 This is a substantial increase in compensation for these veterans who are eligible to receive their full military retirement pay and their full VA disability compensation.